 Where else can you see classic vintage cars driving around a Caribbean island?

 American cars from the 1940s and 1950s are in abundance and have remained the same since they arrived on the island due to the embargo because Cubans had no access to newer model vehicles.

 Cruising around Havana in a pink Cadillac has to be on your bucket list here.
 Take a ride in one before auto collectors take them away.

 The Capital Has a Chic Charm

-Part of this country’s attraction is Old Havana with its derelict buildings and peeling paint.
+Part of this country’s attraction is Old Havana, with its derelict buildings and peeling paint.

 It’s Cheap for the Caribbean

-A trip to Cuba can easily be done on a budget – perfect for the frugal backpacker.
+A trip to Cuba can easily be made on a budget – perfect for the frugal backpacker.
 If you choose to stay in a Casa Particular with local families, you pay the same price of $25 (CUC 25) throughout the island (as of August 2015).

 Last Updated on